 The Sale Agreement also contains a cost sharing provision for the breasting dolphin whereby any variance from the initial estimate of \$1,040,000 will be borne equally by Sprague and the Company subject to certain limitations.
-In May 2018 the Company received notice from Sprague that Sprague had received bids for the breasting dolphin and that the cost of the Project was estimated at \$1,923,284.
+In May 2018 the Company received notice from Sprague that Sprague had received bids for the breasting dolphin and that the cost of the construction was estimated at \$1,923,284.
 Sprague requested that the Company acknowledge that it was obligated to pay 50% of the cost in excess of \$1,040,000, or \$441,642.
 The Company replied that pursuant to the letter agreement between the Company and Sprague (the "Letter Agreement") the Company's obligation cannot exceed \$104,000 assuming, among other things, that Sprague had been timely in securing bids for the breasting dolphin and the scope of the work as bid was consistent with the Letter Agreement.
-In April 2019, Sprague notified the Company that the breasting dolphin should be completed by mid-June and that construction change orders to date were within the amount of the contract contingency originally included in the estimate of \$1,923,284.
+In November 2019, the Company received a demand letter from Sprague asserting that they were owed \$427,000, which amount represents 50% of the actual costs incurred (\$1,894,000) in excess of \$1,040,000.
 The Company continues to assert that its obligation cannot exceed \$104,000.
+Subsequently, representatives from the Company and Sprague met to discuss the claim but no agreement was reached.